kislonliriel/liriel/docs/MetaScheme_Liriel_Rev0000.md

 ```

 Emit `[]` when the archive needs nothing this cycle.
 Do not use `SEARCH` for what a `RETRIEVE` by ID can get.

+`SEARCH` does not just return a list of ids to note and set aside: its results feed back into this cycle's own Graph of Traces (§8), each one bringing its relevant relations along, exactly as if its id had been named in the original request (§8.5).

 ### §12.5 `BEST_PREY_GUESS` — ProcessMotivation, Query 3